Reiwa era: Novelty

 "Reiwa" marks the first Japanese era name with characters that were taken from Japanese literature instead of classic Chinese literature.

 Robert Campbell, director-general of National Institute of Japanese Literature in Tokyo, provided an official televised interpretation to NHK, regarding the characters based on the poem, noting that "Rei" is an auspicious wave of energy of the plum blossoms carried by the wind, and "Wa", the general character of peace and tranquility.

 Accordingly, the name marks the 248th era name designated in Japanese history.
 While the "wa" character 和 has been used in 19 previous era names, the "rei" character 令 has never appeared before.
 The character appeared in a proposed era name in 1864—Reitoku (令徳)—that the ruling Tokugawa shogunate rejected, as it could be interpreted as the emperor commanding (rei) the Tokugawa.

 On the other hand, according to Masaaki Tatsumi (辰巳正明), professor of Japanese literature, and Masaharu Mizukami (水上雅晴), professor of Chinese philosophy, interviewed by the Asahi Shimbun shortly after the announcement was made, the phrase has an earlier source in ancient Chinese literature dating back to the second century AD, on which the Man'yōshū usage is allegedly based:

 Implementation

 Currency

-According to the Japan Mint, all coins with the new era name will be released by October 2019.
+According to the Japan Mint, all coins with the new era name have been released since October 2019.
 It takes three months to make preparations such as creating molds in order to input text or pictures.
 The Mint will prioritize creating 100- and 500-yen coins due to their high mintage and circulation, with an anticipated release by the end of July 2019.